timmartin19/ripozo-oasis/README.md

 [SQLALchemy Engine Configuration documentation](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html).
 The format is `'dialect+driver://username:password@host:port/database_name'`.
 The driver is optional and only necessary if you do not wish to use the default.
 If you get import errors you will need to install a specific driver for your database.
+For example, with MySQL you'll need to run ``pip install mysql-python`` or for postgresql you'll need to run ``pip install psycopg2``.

 ## Tutorial